Discover how the lowly trashcan will improve your defense, by helping to create throwing lanes.

 - Double stack your trashcans to prevent players from throwing over them (or stick crates or cones on top of the trashcans to make them taller and force your fielders to move to either side of the can instead of throwing over them)

-For more great fielding drills, check out the following:
+For more great fielding drills and help with fielding, check out the following: